NBC Sunday Night Football: Theme music

 Academy Award winner John Williams composed the instrumental theme music, titled "Wide Receiver," for Sunday Night Football.
 For Super Bowl XLIII, NBC commissioned Joel Beckerman of Man Made Music to create new instrumental cues adding techno and rock elements around the main brass melody.
 These cues replaced the original Williams arrangements full-time at the start of the 2009 season.

-Singer Pink sang the theme song for the broadcast in 2006, a reworking of the Joan Jett song "I Hate Myself for Loving You" retitled "Waiting All Day for Sunday Night".
-Several alternative versions were used throughout the season, substituting different lyrics when appropriate (such as "Waiting All Year For Sunday Night" (During week 1 of each season) or "Waiting All Day For A Wild Card Fight").
+In 2006, singer-songwriter Pink reworked the lyrics of the Joan Jett song "I Hate Myself for Loving You" into a Sunday Night Football theme song, retitled "Waiting All Day for Sunday Night."
+Pink also performed the theme song for the 2006 season.
+Several alternative versions were used throughout the season, substituting different lyrics when appropriate (such as "Waiting All Year For Opening Night" (During the Kickoff game of each season), "Waiting All Year for Sunday Night" (for Week 1 SNF games), or "Waiting All Day For A Wild Card Fight").

 In 2007, country singer Faith Hill replaced Pink as the singer of the opening theme, and a new arrangement of the Joan Jett song coincided with her debut.
 The Faith Hill intro, in particular, was not without criticism and parody.
-The intro was lampooned in the October 9, 2010 episode of Saturday Night Live, with host Jane Lynch as Hill (with Jason Sudeikis as Al Michaels and Bill Hader as Cris Collinsworth).
+The intro was lampooned in the October 9, 2010, episode of Saturday Night Live, with host Jane Lynch as Hill (with Jason Sudeikis as Al Michaels and Bill Hader as Cris Collinsworth).
 In the 30 Rock episode "Season 4", the character of Jenna Maroney (Jane Krakowski) sings what appears to be an allusion to the Faith Hill intro for NBC's fictional Tennis Night in America program.
 In the South Park episode entitled "Faith Hilling", Eric Cartman sings an obvious spoof of Hill's actual Sunday Night Football song.
 On April 15, 2013, Hill announced that she would no longer sing the intro song for Sunday Night Football.

 The use of the reworked Joan Jett song is another similarity to ABC's Monday Night Football coverage.
 From 1989 to 2011 and again beginning in 2017, Hank Williams Jr. opens MNF with a reworking of his song "All My Rowdy Friends Are Coming Over Tonight" entitled "All My Rowdy Friends Are Back for Monday Night (Are You Ready for Some Football?)".

 On October 7, 2012, The Soul Rebels had a featured performance on Sunday Night Football, performing the show's theme song.